-I’ve gotten a lot of questions recently about how I always manage to find cheap flights, so I thought I’d share some of the things I do when I research flights with you here.
-Disclaimer: I don’t always find amazing deal, but before I book a flight, I spend a good amount of time researching all my options, checking my daily fare alerts and even when I decide to finally hit the ‘Book this flight‘ button, I cross-check several websites once again.
+I’ve gotten a lot of questions recently about how I always manage to find cheap flights, so I thought I’d share some of my tips and tricks I use when researching flights with you here.
+Disclaimer: I don’t always find amazing deals, but before I book a flight, I spend a good amount of time researching all my options, checking my daily fare alerts and even when I decide to finally hit the ‘Book this flight‘ button, I cross-check several websites once again.

 Here are some of the deals I found (and booked) recently:

 - Berlin – London (one-way): $45 (one week in advance)

 So which rules do I follow when I book a flight and which steps do I take before I buy a plane ticket?